Joseph T. Taylor: IUPUI

 While Taylor served as dean of IUPUI, 1967–69, and dean of the Liberal Arts department, 1967–78; he also served as a professor of sociology for IUPUI from 1967 to 1983.
-In 1983 Taylor became a professor emeritus of Sociology.
-The Indiana historical society noted:"Taylor was civically engaged and his leadership was regularly sought.
+In 1983, Taylor became a professor emeritus of Sociology.
+The Indiana historical society noted:Taylor was civically engaged and his leadership was regularly sought.
 He was a recipient of several service awards and four honorary degrees.
 IUPUI has honored Taylor by attaching his name to an annual symposium and a scholarship.
-In May 2008, an original IUPUI building housing University College and Multicultural Center was renamed Joseph T. Taylor Hall."
+In May 2008, an original IUPUI building housing University College and Multicultural Center was renamed Joseph T. Taylor Hall.

 Chancellor Charles Bantz was quoted as saying, "It is fitting that his name be attached to one of our original buildings" since Taylor "was instrumental in implementing the merger that led to the establishment of IUPUI.
 Dr. Taylor was a pioneer at every stage of his academic career.
-He infused that 'can-do' spirit and ability to break new ground into very core of what has made IUPUI successful today."
+He infused that 'can-do' spirit and ability to break new ground into [the] very core of what has made IUPUI successful today."

 Annette Reynolds, of the Johnson County Daily Journal, interviewed Taylor in 1992.
-In her article, Professor's tale of two universities, Sociologist helped create IUPUI campus, she stated:"At 79 Taylor is sharp and optimistic…Bringing two universities together in crowded Indianapolis would have been a task for any person, let alone a black man in positions of authority over a mostly white student body in the late '60s.
+In her article, Professor's tale of two universities, Sociologist helped create IUPUI campus, she stated:At 79 Taylor is sharp and optimistic…Bringing two universities together in crowded Indianapolis would have been a task for any person, let alone a black man in positions of authority over a mostly white student body in the late '60s.
 But Taylor claims he has never been hassled with racial problems.
-"I have always had wonderful cooperation from the faculty and students."
+"I have always had wonderful cooperation from the faculty and students.